ganochenkodg/qdrant-operator/README.md

 The operator provides the following functionality:

-- Creation of single-node and multi-node Qdrant clusters (distributed mode is automatically enabled when using multiple replicas).
+- Creation of single-node and multi-node Qdrant clusters, cluster scaling.
 - Authentication support in the cluster using API keys with read-write and read-only permissions.
 Auto-generated and user-provided keys are supported.
 - TLS Encryption support for connections, both for client and peer-to-peer communication.
 Auto-generated and user-provided certificates are supported.
 - Support for setting custom Qdrant parameters.